natype28/natype28/README.md

-- 👋 Hi, I’m @natype28
-- 👀 I’m interested in Adobe Scripts
+- Hallo, ich bin Lilac 🌸
+- Ich interessiere mich hauptsächlich für Adobe-Skripte
-- 🌱 I’m currently learning Cyber Security with ISC2
+- I’m currently learning how to do life✌🏻🌌
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I'm looking to collaborate on nothing but myself
-- 📫 How to reach me via social media @mystikseele on all platforms
+- Reach me via social media @mystikseele on most platforms
-- 😄 Pronouns: she/her
+- Pronouns: she/her TGW⚧️💗🥳
-- ⚡ Fun fact: I am new to code entirely
+- Fun fact: I am new to code & WSL 🌟
+FREE PALESTINE 🇵🇸

 <!---
 natype28/natype28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.